Standard Trading Conditions Illovo Sugar Africa Proprietary Limited

 3 GOVERNING LAW AND JURISDICTION

-- The Contract shall be governed by the laws of the Republic of South Africa.
+- The Contract shall be governed by the laws of the Republic of Tanzania.

-- The Supplier hereby consents to the jurisdiction of the Magistrates’ Court of the Republic of South Africa in respect of any action or proceedings which may be brought against it by the Company under or arising from this Contract.
-Notwithstanding the foregoing, the Company shall be entitled to bring proceedings in any other court or forum (whether or not in the Republic of South Africa) where such proceedings would, but for the foregoing consent, fall within the jurisdiction of such other court or forum.
+- The Supplier hereby consents to the jurisdiction of the courts of the united Republic of Tanzania in respect of any action or proceedings which may be brought against it by the Company under or arising from this Contract.
+Notwithstanding the foregoing, the Company shall be entitled to bring proceedings in any other court or forum (whether or not in the Republic of Tanzania) where such proceedings would, but for the foregoing consent, fall within the jurisdiction of such other court or forum.

 4 COMPLIANCE WITH REGULATIONS